Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Convergence of to

 To continue this computation, we Taylor expand both $\psi$ around $0$ and $V_{\alpha_\e}''$ around $\psi(0) = 1/\phi_x ( t_\e, x_\e)$.
-This requires further regularity assumptions on $V$.
-Moreover, for the remainders of the expansion of $V_{\alpha_\e}''$ to vanish, we need sufficient control on the singularity and the tail of $V$.
-For this, it is convenient to introduce

-for any $\ell \in \N$, any $C > 0$ and any $x \in (0,C)$.
-In the cases $m=1,2$ we use a similar computation to show that the perturbation from the sawtooth function vanishes as $\e \to 0$.
-This computation is lighter and holds with one less term in the Taylor expansions.
-This carries through to the assumptions on $V$.
+The validity of the Taylor expansion on $V$ requires sufficient regularity.
+Moreover, to control the remainder term we need nonlocal information on $V$; hence the appearance of $\V$ in Assumption \ref{a:UV}.